FreeSplit/FreeSplit/README.md

 ## API Endpoints

-The application provides the following gRPC services:
+The application provides the following REST API endpoints:

 ### Group Service
 - `GetGroup` - Get group and participants by URL slug